 Our approach to school design has been informed by research evidence to support current and emerging pedagogy, whilst maintaining flexibility to ensure individual schools needs are met.

-The EFSG and Technical Standards are maintained by School Infrastructure NSW
+The EFSG 2.0 and EFSG 2.0 Technical Standards are maintained by School Infrastructure NSW

 Welcome to the updated educational facilities, Standards and Guidelines website.
 This valuable resource has been redesigned to make information within it more easily accessible to its users.
 For that reason, it has been split into two complementary sites.
 This first site is designed with more broad appeal for school staff members and interested parents and members of the public.
 The other site covers technical standards and, as the name suggests, delivers important information for those involved in a range of school building projects.